 You’ll Learn About Archery Equipment

 After going over the safety rules, your coach will explain intricate details of the archery equipment you’ll be using.
-This includes the different bow and arrow parts, what each part does, how to properly install and use them, various archery accessories available, and how to store your archery equipment after use.
+This includes the different parts of recurve and compound bows and arrow, what each part does, how to properly install and use them, various archery accessories available, and how to store your archery equipment after use.

 There is a wide array of archery gear and equipment to choose from, and most times, your ideal choice will depend on the type of archery you practice and your shooting style.
 This aspect of your archery lesson will cover the basics you need to know to get started.

 The most comprehensive part of an archery lesson is the demonstration class, which comes after the equipment and safety briefing.
-In this class, your archery instructor will show you an overview of the shooting process and encourage you to try them under close supervision.
+In this class, your coach will show you an overview of the shooting process to help you learn proper form and encourage you to try them under close supervision.
 The steps include:

 Next, you will learn how to properly nock an arrow into the bowstring to reduce the risk of injuring yourself or damaging the bow.
 Nocking is the act of placing your arrow on the bowstring.
 A well-nocked arrow will balance perfectly on the bow and provide a good base for your shot.